-A variety of learning experiences can be assessed through a portfolio review.
+Schools can assess a variety of learning experiences with a portfolio review.
 The student creates a portfolio of prior experiences, articulating how the prior learning led the student to mastery of specific course learning outcomes.
 This portfolio is a compilation of evidence identifying learning outcomes mastered through a variety of experiences.
 The evidence may be in the form of certificates, pictures of projects, affidavits from employers, writing to prove understanding and application, video, and so forth.